 There was no change in the risk for delivering after 32 weeks.

-says this is another piece of data in a growing body of evidence showing that the health of a woman before she gets pregnant is important for her baby's health.
+Bukowski says this is another piece of data in a growing body of evidence showing that the health of a woman before she gets pregnant is important for her baby's health.

 "There are some also animal studies that support that… that health before pregnancy or in the very early stages of pregnancy are very important for what is going to happen in the end."

 Bukowski says he'd like to find out how folic acid interacts with other nutrients and exactly how it works to help babies get a healthy start in life.

 His research is published in the journal PLoS Medicine.